I-Am-Nicholas/rudeymental/README.md

 https://get-rude.herokuapp.com/

+## Overview

+- We were totally aware that Rails is overkill for such a simple application as this, but we had used Sinatra already in the course and wanted a taste of Ruby's 'Big Gun'.
+With more than three days we would have done something more with the app, like perhaps including the additional features below.

 ## Unrealised Features

 - In spite of the three day time-limit we also wanted to develop an API for another team to use in their basic racing game for their crash reactions.
-Unfortunately we couldn't spare the time, neither for the implementation of Hungarian and French swear words.
+Unfortunately we tried but couldn't complete this feature within the time frame, neither the implementation of Hungarian and French swear words as we'd initially planned.

 ## Database Origin and Compilation